First up let me say that I do not work on children's books, YA or poetry. These are all specialised fields that I am not qualified to work on.

 Copy Editing involves going through the document line by line looking for grammatical errors, spelling mistakes, consistent styles for headings, captions etc. A light copy edit will cover spell-checking, punctuation, grammar and formatting.

-Substantive Editing involves getting into the nitty gritty of the manuscript or document.
+Substantive Editing involves getting into the nitty-gritty of the manuscript or document.
 Is the hero travelling a thousand miles across the land in a day on horseback?
-(I feel sorry for the horse!)
 Does the heroine have blue eyes in chapter 1 and brown eyes in chapter 3?
 Do London Underground trains come to a screaming halt when a passenger pulls the emergency brake?
 (In case you are wondering, the answer is no.)

 I will not rewrite.
 I will not do your research for you.
 That is not my job.
 Be aware though that I do spot-check facts if the setting is contemporary.